The Simple Plan to Motivate Your Homeschooler to Get That Work Done

 You know your kid.
 Think about what motivates them.

 Give them something to work towards.
 Something to motivate them when the going gets tough.

 If your students are motivated by the love of learning – awesome!

-But I would recommend to have something up your sleeve.
+But I would recommend you have something up your sleeve.

-Be prepared to work towards a reward as you homeschool, not avoid consequence.
+Be prepared to work towards a reward as you homeschool, not avoid consequences.

 Since writing this post, I have actually developed a “Getting that Work Done!” printable to make it even easier for you to get started with this!

 Download it for FREE today when you subscribe to The Simple Homeschooler (no spam ever, unsubscribe anytime!)